mawinkler/playground-one/docs/getting-started/configuration.md

 Set/update:

 - `AWS Account ID`: The ID of your AWS subscription (just numbers no `-`).
 This is mandatory.
-- `AWS region name`: If you want to use another region as `eu-central-1`.
+- `AWS Region Name`: If you want to use another region as `eu-central-1`.
-- `AWS environment name`: Your to be built environment name.
-It MUST NOT be longer than 12 characters.

 ### Section: Azure

 Set/update:

 - `Azure Subscription ID`: The ID of your Azure subscription.
 This is mandatory.
-- `Azure region name`: If you want to use another region as `westeurope`.
+- `Azure Region Name`: If you want to use another region as `westeurope`.
-- `Azure environment name`: Your to be built environment name.
-It MUST NOT be longer than 12 characters.

 ### Section: Playground One